Dev49net/wp-first-letter-avatar/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Avatar is now in the right position in dashboard (in previous versions it used to be in bottom left corner instead of upper right corner)

 = 1.2 =
 * Added round avatars option - you can turn it on in plugin settings